Koha-Community/kohadocs/en/source/02_administration.rst

    even if it's on hold for someone else.
 If you would like Koha to prevent people from checking out books that are on hold for someone else set this preference to "Don't allow."

+`AllowItemsOnHoldCheckoutSCO <#AllowItemsOnHoldCheckoutSCO>`__
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+Default: Don't allow

+Asks: \_\_\_ checkouts of items reserved to someone else in the SCO module.
+If allowed do not generate RESERVE_WAITING and RESERVED warning.
+This allows self checkouts for those items.

+Values:

+-  Allow

+-  Don't allow

+    **Important**

+    This system preference relates only to Koha's web based self checkout.

+Description:

+-  When this preference is set to 'Allow' patrons will be able to use Koha's web based self checkout to check out a book to themselves even if it's on hold for someone else.
+If you would like Koha to prevent people from checking out books that are on hold for someone else set this preference to "Don't allow".

 `AllowNotForLoanOverride <#AllowNotForLoanOverride>`__
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''